Vincent-Kowalski/Vincent-Kowalski.github.io/projects/chorin.md

 It is in fact a second-order linear differential equation that can be solved using a Gauss-Seidel method.
 Once both spatial differential operators are discretized using the central difference scheme, the pressure at the center of one cell can be isolated as a function of the neighboring pressures. <br/>
 <br/>
-This is why we need to loop the whole process and stop it whenever the norm of the difference between the old and new velocities are small enough.
+This is why we need to loop the whole process and stop it whenever the norm of the difference between the old and new velocities are small enough. <br/>
+For more information about the Gauss-Seidel method applied to a two-dimensional Poisson equation, you can check [this](https://www.f-legrand.fr/scidoc/docmml/numerique/elliptique/methode/methode.html) out.

 ## Correct the velocity field (step 3)
 After the first two steps, we do have the predicted velocity and pressure fields.
 At that point, we can't use the velocity as we found it since it does not verify the continuity equation i.e. it is not divergence-free. <br/>
-To counter this, we can simply reorganise the terms in the Poisson equation.
-It reads:
+To correct this, we can simply reorganise the terms in the Poisson equation.
+It then reads:
 $$u_{i,j}^{k+1}= \tilde u_{i,j}^{k+1} - \frac{\Delta t}{\rho} \frac{\delta p^{k+1}}{\delta x_i}$$ <br/>
-As seen before $k$ is the time index, which shows that the velocity is now corrected only the terms from the actual time step. <br/>
+As seen before $k$ is the time index, which shows that the velocity is corrected only with the terms from the same time step. <br/>
 In a code form it looks like that: <br/>

 ```